Common Georgia Personal Injury Questions & Answers

 If you receive a low settlement offer, do not panic.
 The adjuster is probably testing you to see if you are naïve enough to accept the lowball offer.
 Don’t take the low offer personally.
 Instead, write the adjuster a letter explaining why your claim is worth much more than the insurance company’s offer.

-I highly recommend hiring a personal injury attorney that can help you with these negotiations.
+We highly recommend hiring a personal injury attorney that can help you with these negotiations.
 Good personal injury attorneys are usually able to substantially increase the amount of the adjuster’s offer.
 If your claim cannot be settled without filing a lawsuit, you need a trial lawyer that will fight to get you the compensation you deserve.
 Choose your lawyer carefully.

 We offer free consultations and will be happy to discuss your case and help you decide your best options moving forward with your personal injury claim.